Sure, you've got the basics already, but yoga accessories and gear will kickstart your daily practice and take those flow sequences to the next level.

 If you want to add even more weight to your yoga routine, the Sportneer Ankle Weights are sold in four-, ten- and 13-pound pairs.
 You can adjust the load of each ankle weight simply by adding or taking out the removable inserts.
 The weights are also extendable, with adjustable Velcro straps, so they'll fit ankles and wrists of all sizes.
 Strap them on to increase strength, improve balance, and up the intensity of your mat routine.

-The best yoga bolsters and foam rollers
+The best yoga foam rollers

 TriggerPoint GRID Foam Roller